Did Aliens Build the Pyramids? And Other Racist Theories

 As an archaeologist currently working on my doctorate, I have spent the last year examining the ways various groups, such as white nationalists, use pseudoarchaeology in their worldviews.
+In this article, white is styled lowercase throughout, contrary to SAPIENS’ house style, at the request of the author.
 Understanding this feels particularly important today, considering the recent increase of such groups in the United States.
 According to a 2019 report from the Southern Poverty Law Center (SPLC), the number of white nationalist hate groups in the United States increased by 55 percent between 2017 and 2019.

 Pseudoarchaeology comes in many shapes and forms but relies on the same core argument: People of the past did not have the knowledge, technology, and/or capability to achieve all that they are said to have accomplished, so someone or something else was involved.
 Ancient alien proponents will tell you Egypt’s great pyramids, for example, or Peru’s Nazca lines were really due to extraterrestrials, while hyperdiffiusionist proponents will tell you they were built by residents of Atlantis, or another “highly advanced civilization” that lived more than 13,000 years ago.
 Archaeologists are often accused of conspiring to hide the “truth” of these histories.